MaslowCommunityGarden/Yet-Another-Z-Axis-Mod/INSTRUCTIONS.md

 0. Ditto the dust shroud.
 It should look like this when partially assembled:
 0. ![Partially Assembled](https://raw.githubusercontent.com/MaslowCommunityGarden/Yet-Another-Z-Axis-Mod/Version-3/partially_assembled.jpg)
 0. Now prepare the router clamp as follows:
-    0. There are four parts to the router clamp, two per STL file (v3_body_clamp_upper_half_pair.stl & v3_body_clamp_lower_half_braced_pair.stl).
+    0. There are four parts to the router clamp, two per STL file (v3_body_clamp_upper_half_pair.stl &amp; v3_body_clamp_lower_half_braced_pair.stl).
     0. The two parts of the "lower half" join together with the cylindrical pegs, one to the other.
 Join them together now.
-(They will probably never come apart once joined, but if you want to be extra safe, put some CA glue in the holes before you join them.
-Also: ignore that in the photo both halves have that smiley-face cutout; yours will only have that on the "bottom" piece.)
+(They will probably never come apart once joined, but if you want to be extra safe, put some CA glue in the holes before you join them.)
+(Note: ignore that in the photo both halves have that smiley-face cutout; yours will only have that on the "bottom" piece.)
     0. ![Join Lower Half](https://raw.githubusercontent.com/MaslowCommunityGarden/Yet-Another-Z-Axis-Mod/Version-3/join_lower_half.jpg)
     0. The two parts of the "upper" half don't physically join, but you will install them bearing-holder to bearing-holder.
     0. Insert the four 8UU bearings in the bearing holders in the "upper" halves and tighten down with M3x8mm screws and square nuts.